Mxrk/chip8-rust/README.md

 - [] Sound
     -> Already implemented the timer, just have to add the frequenz and the playback.

-- [ ] Keyboard Input
+- [x] Keyboard Input
     -> I know how it's working and implemented the basic concept, just have to fix another bug before adding controls.

 - [ ] Tests

-- [ ] Make the code pretty.
-I learned the basics with this project so at the moment it's kinda messy.
+- [ ] Clean the code - I learned the basics with this project so at the moment it's kinda messy.